nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ![UndoRedo0](images/UndoRedo2.png)

 Step 2.
 The user executes delete command.
-The delete command will be pushed into the `StackUndoRedo`.
+The delete command will be pushed into the `undoStack` of `StackUndoRedo`.

 ![UndoRedo0](images/UndoRedo3.png)

 Step 3.
 The user executes add customer command to add a new customer.
+Similarly, the add command will be pushed into the `undoStack` of `StackUndoRedo`.

 ![UndoRedo0](images/UndoRedo4.png)